robinsalehjan/supercharged/README.md

 # supercharged
 supercharged is a set of bash scripts that I use to set up my MacBook for development.
 The script utilitses `brew` to install system dependencies and `mas` to install apps from the App Store.

-The script is idempotent and will upgrade existings dependency instead of overwriting the symlink.
+The script is idempotent and will upgrade existings dependencies instead of overwriting the symlink.

 Install
 -------